Cline Rents offers a number of excavators with different buckets and attachments to meet your needs for excavating in Lynnwood.

 There are a wide variety of excavators available on the market in many different sizes and capacities.
 Most excavators have detachable buckets allowing them to be outfitted with much more than a bucket, essentially make them much more than an excavator / earth mover.

 We try to stock the most useful mix for a variety of jobs needed by people wanting to do an excavator rental.

 Excavators come in a variety of sizes and operating weights.
+We have open and closed cab options.
 The industry has settled on common nomenclature for the different size ranges.
 Cline rents carries a range of Lynnwood excavator rentals in all but the largest class.

 Weight refers to the overall weight of the machine.
 In general it has little bearing on use except in certain situations.
 Of course it is very important in terms of transport and truck carrying capacity.
 But beyond that weight can be very important in situations where soil compaction is not wanted, where you might be moving across a septic field, sprinkler lines, septic tank or other underground improvements, or the ground is soft or unstable such as a concrete patio or driveway.
 In these situations it may be better to use a smaller machine and take a little extra time in order to preserve other assets on the property.

 Operating weight also referred to as lift capacity refers to the maximum weight that can be lifted by the bucket at a specific distance.
 This is the safe weight so that the excavator does not tip over in a lifting or extension operation.
 How much operating weight you will need depends upon the make up of the material you are lifting, how much you must lift at a time (is a solid piece or is it an aggregate) and the distance from the cab the boom must be extended in order to clear the lift.